 “Hello, my child.”

 The fine man from England in his signature blue top, beloved and adored by students, faculty, and employees greets everyone resounding a familiar English accent.
 Seventy-year-old Mr. John C. Wraith, known as Mr. Wraith, can be spotted easily at the homey aisle of Southville International Baccalaureate Department with his white curly locks and cuddly physique.
-No student escapes his warden-like character, as he checks on each of them like his own child when head to their respective classes.
+No student escapes his warden-like character, as he checks on each of them like his own child when headed to their respective classes.

 As a GIFTEDNESS consultant, Mr. Wraith served London, Stockholm, and Helsinki.
 In Philippines, his mission is to expand and cultivate international-mindedness through the International Baccalaureate Diploma Programme at Southville International School and Colleges where he is the IB Coordinator.
 Mr. Wraith has been in the service of International Education for more than 50 years.
 He previously worked in several prestigious schools in England such as the Winchester House, Westminster Cathedral Choir School, and the Westminster University.
 He chose the Philippines as another exciting destination where he could continue his mission for he had “strong connections” with the Filipino students back in his schools in London.
 At the helm of International Education, Mr. Wraith found his purpose in Philippines, particularly in Southville, which shares the same vision and understanding of the divrese needs and community of students coming from different backgrounds.
 When asked about his teaching style, he shared, “I’m a listener.
 I comprehend and then I comment.
 I have a great ear for my students because I value and cherish the young minds.”
 Outside Southville, Mr. Wraith commits himself to another noble responsibility, having a big heart for the poor children.
 He had been part of Mercy Associates in England which mission is to help poor children attain access to education.

-Mr. Wraith is honored to take part in the continuous development and legacy of Southville the IB Programme producing graduates who have gone to prestigious universities across the globe.
+Mr. Wraith is honored to take part in the continuous development and legacy of Southville IB Programme producing graduates who have gone to prestigious universities across the globe.

 Mr. John Wraith originated from England where he had a strong foundation of the Western schools’ approaches to global education.
 At an early age, he started attending prestigious events such as the Coronation of Queen Elizabeth II.
 A true-blooded MONARCH indeed!